The abstract painter

 Kazimir Malevich

-Kazimir Malevich (1878-1935) is one of the Russian avant-garde artists who created the concept of suprematism.
-Malevich encountered Cubism in Paris and his style shifted towards pure geometric abstraction.
-His representative work “Black Square” is his first abstract painting.
-It is now in the Tretyakov Gallery in Russia.
-“Painterly Realism of a Football Player” is also a very significant work of his work.
+Kazimir Malevich (1878-1935) was one of the Russian avant-garde artists who created the concept of Suprematism.
+Malevich encountered Cubism in Paris, and his style evolved toward pure geometric abstraction.
+His representative work, "Black Square," is his first abstract painting.
+It is now housed in the Tretyakov Gallery in Russia.
+"Painterly Realism of a Football Player" is also a highly significant work in his oeuvre.

 Malevich completely eliminated the meaning contained in his paintings.
-He established a style of representing minimal shapes such as squares, triangles and circles, this is suprematism .
-However, Kazimir Malevich was unable to speak in his country, the Soviet Union.
-Satline having banned his painting, he had to turn to figurative painting in order to avoid the camps ending his career at the age of 57.
+He established a style that consists of representing minimal forms such as squares, triangles, and circles; this is Suprematism .
+However, Kazimir Malevich could not express himself in his country, the Soviet Union.
+Satlin had banned his painting, forcing him to turn to figurative painting to avoid the camps, which ended his career at the age of 57.

-Wasily Kandinsky (1866-1944) was a pioneer of Russian abstract painting.
-Classically trained, he masters figurative art, but he wants to express more than reality and turns to abstraction.
-From the beginning of the 1910s, he renounced the figurative and his paintings became a symphony of colored spots which exploded in all directions.
-This is called warm abstraction or lyrical abstraction.
+Wassily Kandinsky (1866-1944) was a pioneer of Russian abstract painting.
+Classically trained, he mastered figurative art, but he wanted to express more than reality and turned to abstraction.
+From the early 1910s, he abandoned figurative art, and his paintings became a symphony of vibrant, bursting patches of color.
+This is known as warm abstraction or lyrical abstraction.

-The warm abstraction, by Kandinsky, is inspired by Monet's "haystacks" .
+Kandinsky's warm abstraction was inspired by Monet's "haystacks ."
 Vasily Kandinsky is one of the founders of abstract art.
-Painting is for him the language of sensitivity, which says with shapes and colors what words cannot express.
-With Kandinsky, art gains absolute freedom and everything becomes possible.
+For him, painting is the language of feeling, expressing with forms and colors what words cannot.
+With Kandinsky, art gains absolute freedom, and everything becomes possible.

-Kandinsky divides his works into three types depending on the distance from the object: "impression", "improvisation" and "composition".
+Kandinsky divides his works into three types according to the distance from the object: "impression", "improvisation" and "composition".

 Pablo Picasso

-Pablo Picasso (October 25, 1881 – April 8, 1973) was a Spanish painter, sculptor, printmaker, ceramist who spent most of his adult life in France.
-He is one of the most influential artists of the 20th century and founder of the Cubist movement.
-In addition, Picasso's artistic style is plural encompassing all the plastic arts.
+Pablo Picasso (October 25, 1881 – April 8, 1973) was a Spanish painter, sculptor, printmaker, and ceramicist who spent most of his adult life in France.
+He is one of the most influential artists of the 20th century and the founder of the Cubist movement.
+Furthermore, Picasso's artistic style was multifaceted, encompassing all the visual arts.

 Paul Klee

-Paul Klee (1879-1940) was a Swiss painter who was part of the group of painters " The Blue Rider" with Kandinsky and others.
+Paul Klee (1879-1940) was a Swiss painter who was part of the " Blue Rider" with Kandinsky and others.
 He also taught at the Bauhaus .

-Klee was familiar with music from an early age.
-He participated in the Bern orchestra from the age of 11.
-However, his interest in painting led him to pursue his career in this direction.
-He was influenced by expressionism, cubism and surrealism.
+Klee was familiar with music from a very young age.
+He played in the Bern orchestra from the age of 11.
+However, his interest in painting led him to pursue a career in that field.
+He was influenced by Expressionism, Cubism, and Surrealism.

 Klee's style is characterized by rich colors.
-After a trip to Tunisia, he became aware of the expression of color.
+After a trip to Tunisia, he became aware of the expressive power of color.
 He said that color and he were one.

 Piet Mondrian

-Piet Mondrian (1872-1944) is the father of Dutch abstract painting.
-She is opposed to Kandinsky and this term “cold abstraction”.
-Mondrian participated in the Dutch art movement.
-He also influenced the Bauhaus.
-Mondrian's artistic expression makes colors and shapes as simple as possible.
-Through Yves Saint-Laurent, his work had a great impact on fashion in 1965, notably with the representative painting, “Composition 2 rouge, bleu et jaune”, the “Mondrian Look”.
-His influence will be origin of minimalist.
+Piet Mondrian (1872-1944) is considered the father of abstract painting in the Netherlands.
+His work, which contrasted with Kandinsky's, is known as "cold abstraction."
+Mondrian was a key figure in the Dutch art movement and also influenced the Bauhaus.
+His artistic expression simplified colors and forms to their simplest possible.
+Through Yves Saint Laurent, his work had a significant impact on fashion in 1965, particularly with the iconic painting "Composition 2: Red, Blue, and Yellow," which became synonymous with the "Mondrian Look."
+His influence would later give rise to minimalism.

 Jackson Pollock

-Jackson Pollock (1912-1956), was born in the United States.
-He is the leader of " action painting " which is a technique which does not use brushes, but drips and jets of paint on a canvas placed on the ground.
-Dripping
+Jackson Pollock (1912-1956) was born in the United States.
+He was the leading figure of " action painting ," a technique that uses no brushes, but rather drips and splashes of paint onto a canvas laid on the floor .

-Influenced by Miró, Pollock expresses himself through action based on the concept of the unconscious.
-He is one of the best-known representatives of “abstract expressionism”.
+Influenced by Miró, Pollock expressed himself through actions based on the concept of the unconscious.
+He is one of the best-known representatives of "abstract expressionism".

 Jackson Pollock suffered from alcoholism for a long time and died suddenly at the age of 44 in 1956.
 After driving drunk, he crashed into a tree.